Healthcare Clinics in Refugee and IDP Camps

 Over 30% of referrals are urgent.

-In early May 2015, EMERGENCY opened a health care centre at the Qoratu IDP camp (handed over in 2017) in tandem with the opening of the camp itself.
-Qoratu was initially occupied by 50 families, but the number has grown rapidly, with many people coming from the Kulajo area.
-Many of the patients are people EMERGENCY has already treated at the mobile clinic in the Salah-Aga area, and so the centre at Qoratu enables a degree of continuity in the care our staff are able to provide.
+In May 2015, EMERGENCY opened a clinic within the Qoratu IDP camp, in tandem with the opening of the camp itself.
+Qoratu was initially occupied by 50 families, but that number continued to grow rapidly with an influx of people arriving from the Kulajo area.
+Many of our patients were people EMERGENCY had already treated at our mobile clinic in the Salah-Aga area, and so the clinic in Qoratu enabled a degree of continuity in the care our staff were able to provide.

-Start of clinical activities: July 2014
+Start of Clinical Activities: July 2014

-Activities: Basic healthcare.
+Activities: Basic Healthcare.

 Arbat Syrian Refugee Camp

-Patients referred to specialists: 10,020
+Patients Referred to Specialists: 10,020

 Arbat IDPs Camp

-Patients referred to specialists: 9,841
+Patients Referred to Specialists: 9,841

 Qoratu IDPs Camp

-Patients referred to specialists: 1,770
+Patients Referred to Specialists: 1,770

 Tazade IDPs Camp

-Patients referred to specialists: 3,709
+Patients Referred to Specialists: 3,709

 Ashti IDPs Camp

-(Data correct as of 31 December, 2017)
+(Data correct as of December 2020)